 There are many understandable reasons why a child victim of sexual abuse is not likely to tell anyone about their abuse.
-Often, the abusive adult will convince the child that they won’t be believed or that they are somehow responsible for the abuse and will be punished for it.
-The child may care about or feel protective of the person who sexually abused them and may feel they’d be betraying this person by telling about the sexual contact and the abuser may use this information to help maintain the secrecy.
+Often, the abusive adult will convince the child that they won’t be believed, or that they are somehow responsible for the abuse and will be punished for it.
+The child may care about or feel protective of the person who sexually abused them.
+They may feel they’d be betraying this person by telling about the sexual contact, and the abuser may use this information to help maintain the secrecy.
 Children frequently remain silent to protect a non-abusive parent from upsetting information.

 Sometimes, a child may be confused if they experienced positive physical pleasure, arousal, or emotional intimacy from the abuse.
 This confusion can make it difficult for the child to speak up.